Find Trade Colleges

 $31,006 Average Earnings

-With a ranking of #16, Bridgerland Technical College did quite well on this year’s most popular schools for trade school students working.
-Bridgerland Technical College is a small public school located in Logan, Utah that handed out 1,003 degrees in 2021-2022.
+Bridgerland Technical College did quite well in this year’s ranking of the most popular places for trade school students.
+It came in at #16 on the list.
+This small public school is located in Logan, Utah, and it awarded 1,003 degrees in 2021-2022.

 During the early years of their career, Bridgerland ATC graduates make an average of $31,006 annually.
-Around 52% of those degree recipients were women.
+Of those students who received their degree, 52% were women.

 #17